 School Budget & Purchasing

-Our budget encompasses teacher teams within our organization.
-Per-session funding is allocated to Title III After School, the Equity Team, Instructional Leadership Committee, College & Career Readiness, the special events committee, Special Olympics, and other programs that have a direct impact on student learning.
+177Q also aligns its budget to meet the needs of various programs and teacher teams within the organization.
+Per-session funding is allocated for the Academic Recovery program, Title III After School, the Equity Team, Instructional Leadership Committee, College & Career Readiness, the special events committee, and other programs that have a direct impact on students.

-CCR funding allocations for human capital have allowed our Transition Team Leader (TTL) to provide family outreach to families of students who are transitioning out of our school at the end of this school year as well as others who aged-out at the end of the 2021-2022 school year but are still in need of support.
-The TTL also provides support for the transition planning for students over the age of fifteen.
-Due to the challenges and uncertainties families face when exploring post-secondary programs, one-on-one conversations and support has provided families with the resources needed to navigate the 'aging out' and transition process.
+CCR funding allocations for human capital have allowed our Transition Team Leader (TTL) and a worksite teacher to provide family outreach to over families of students who are transitioning out of our school at the end of this school year as well as others who aged-out at the end of the 2020-21 school year but are still in need of support.
+The TTL also provides support for the transition planning of an additional students over the age of fifteen.
+Due to the challenges many of our students and their families have experienced during COVID and the COVID-related obstacles faced when exploring post-secondary programs, these one-on-one conversations and support has provided families with the support needed to navigate the 'aging out' and transition process.

 Special Education Coordinator